tjfulle/Modulecmd.py/docs/pymod/intro.rst

 Introduction
 ============

 Modules provide a method for dynamically changing your shell's environment.
-With modules, setting or unsetting environment variables, or creating aliases, for example, is simply a matter of loading an appropriate "module".
+With modules, setting or unsetting environment variables, modifying the ``PATH``, or creating aliases, for example, is simply a matter of loading an appropriate "module".
 Consider the following module:

 .. code-block:: console

   $ cat baz.py
   setenv('BAZ', 'SPAM')

 On loading the module with